dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 public partial class Glfw
 {
     public partial nint glfwGetProcAddress(byte* str);
-    [NativeApi(GetProcAddress = "glfwGetProcAddress((byte*)Unsafe.AsPointer(ref Unsafe.AsRef(0x006e696765426c67)))")]
+    [UseExpression("glfwGetProcAddress((byte*)Unsafe.AsPointer(ref Unsafe.AsRef(0x006e696765426c67)))")]
     public partial void glBegin(uint mode);
 }
 ```

-Here, a class using the Dynamic Library call style has a method which does not follow the call style defined at the class level, and is overridden using a `NativeApi` attribute.
+Here, a class using the Dynamic Library call style has a method which does not follow the call style defined at the class level, and is overridden using a `UseExpression` attribute.

 If multiple call styles are applicable, the following order of preference **MUST** be respected:
 - Procedure Address Expressions